Natalitta/project_5/README.md

 * Git - Used to commit and push code during the development of the web app

+* Python - the main programming language using the Django Framework.

+* Stripe payments

+* Mailchimp - email newsletter

 * Font Awesome - icons throughout the site

 * Favicon

-* Python - the main programming language using the Django Framework.

-* Image Color Picker (https://imagecolorpicker.com/) - colour design

 * Sitemaps.com - a site map

 * Wordstream.com - keywords search

-* Mailchimp - email newsletter
+* Image Color Picker (https://imagecolorpicker.com/) - colour design

 ##  Testing
 Test cases and results are store in a separate file due to the size of the file.
 They can be found in <a href="TESTING.md" target="_blank">TESTING.md file</a>.